richorama/richorama.github.io/_posts/2019-11-18-typescript.md

 summary: On a couple of recent projects at work I've been forced to really use TypeScript.
 I've emerged from this experience loving the language.
 I'll attempt to show you what I've discovered.
 ---

-I started took to JavaScript seriously in 2012 with node.js.
+I started to take JavaScript seriously in 2012 with node.js.
 It offered a nice module system, a rich package ecosystem and a fast startup/development cycle.
-However the most compelling thing about JavaScript was that it took me out of the .NET world including the painfully slow Visual Studio and the cumbersome static type system of C#.
-JS gave me a refreshing new world.
+However the most compelling thing about JavaScript was that it took me out of the .NET world, including the painfully slow Visual Studio and the cumbersome static type system of C#.
+JS gave me a refreshing new dynamic world.
 It felt really flexible, the language felt more expressive and I felt happier.

 Fast forward 7 years and I still love JavaScript.
 It must be said that .NET has changed in the meantime and dotnet core has definitely made C# a nicer place to work.

 During these last few years I've kept bumping into TypeScript.
 I've always tried to avoid it.
-It looked like it attempted to convert JS back into C#, not that I hate C#, but I just wanted to develop somewhere different.
-JavaScript felt like a 'cool hipster language', TypeScript looks like it was trying to put a 'corporate' finish on it.
+It looked like an attempt to convert JS back into C#, not that I hate C#, but I just wanted to develop somewhere different.
+JavaScript felt like a 'cool hipster language', TypeScript looked like a 'corporate' finish on it.

 On a couple of recent projects at work I've been forced to really use TypeScript.
 I've emerged from this experience loving the language.